The Best & Cheapest Ways to Soundproof a Basement Ceiling (9 Ideas!)

 That said, the “peel and stick” feature works great and is a welcome addition.
 These puppies will stick to the ceiling on and won’t ever fall off.

-All in all, I’d say this foam work better for echo reductions (see best sound absorbing materials) – which is also important! – than it does for soundproofing.
+All in all, I’d say this foam work better for echo reductions – which is also important! – than it does for soundproofing.
 But, give it a try yourself and see how things fare for you.
-But first, read this article: Soundproof Foam Panels – Full Guide.

 Acoustic wood/fabric panels

-Lastly, if you have a little more money to spare, these wooden panels from ATS Acoustics are another option to think about.
+Lastly, if you have a little more money to spare, these wooden panels wrapped in fabric are another option to think about.
 They’re heavy and will look good mounted on your basement ceiling.

 But, honestly, I’ve always felt a little wary of the idea of having heavy, wooden panels attached to the ceiling above me.
 Maybe I’m just paranoid, but I’d always worry about having one of those fall on my head one day.